 Investment in electric mobility solutions, such as EV sharing and ride hailing programs.

-Multilingual marketing, education, and outreach designed to increase awareness and adoption of EVs and clean mobility options and including information about: the environmental, economic, and health benefits of EV transportation; basic maintenance and charging of EVs; electric rates designed to encourage EV use; and local, state, and federal incentives available for purchase of EVs.

-Additional rebates and incentives for low-income individuals beyond existing local, federal and State rebates and incentives including the Clean Fuel Reward for: purchasing or leasing new or previously owned EVs; installing EV charging infrastructure in residences; promoting use of public transit and other clean mobility solutions; and offsetting costs for residential or nonresidential EV charging.
+Additional rebates and incentives for low-income individuals beyond existing local, federal and State rebates and incentives for: purchasing or leasing new or previously owned EVs; installing EV charging infrastructure in residences; and offsetting costs for residential or nonresidential EV charging.

+Promoting use and additional incentives for use of public transit and other clean mobility solutions, via charging equipment or infrastructure for the following categories:

+EV sharing and ride hailing programs,

+Electrification of public transit and school buses, including battery swap programs, and

+Use or ownership of neighborhood electric vehicles, eBikes, eScooters, eMotorcycles, and other micromobility solutions.

+Re-skilling and workforce development for transportation electrification and electric vehicle infrastructure applications, developed in coordination with the California Workforce Development Board or local workforce development agencies.

+Investments in grid-side distribution infrastructure necessary for medium- and heavy-duty EV charging.

+Transportation Electrification projects that are identified in, or consistent with, a Community Emission Reduction Plan created in response to AB 617.

 Alternatively, EDUs, in coordination with local environmental justice advocates, local community-based organizations, and local municipalities, may develop and implement other projects that promote transportation electrification in disadvantaged and/or low-income communities and/or rural areas or for low-income individuals.
 These alternative projects are subject to approval by the Executive Officer.
 Applications submitted to the Executive Officer must include, and will be evaluated for approval based on, a complete description of the project, demonstration that the project promotes transportation electrification in disadvantaged and/or low-income communities and/or rural areas or provides increased access to electric transportation for low-income individuals, and evidence that the project was developed in coordination with local environmental justice advocates, local community-based organizations, and local municipalities.